 The American Southwest has long been one of the most consistently beautiful places in not just America, but the world.
 This was still considered the frontier not more than a century ago, and the landscapes remain as wild and adventurous as ever.
 While I’ve focused all my travels on places outside of my home country, in no way have I forgotten or choose to neglect what America has to offer.

-For someone that’s been to over 50 countries, the Southwest is as unique and stunning as any places I’ve seen.
+For someone that’s been to over 80 countries, the Southwest is as unique and stunning as any places I’ve seen.
 The National Parks here are simply wonderful and rival even the most alien landscapes.
+Having traveled the world for a year after reaching financial independence, I think the Southwest of America is still one of my favorite places in the world.
 After the mainstays of American tourism like New York and LA, I always tell my foreign friends to take a road trip through the Southwest.
 Haven’t had any complaints as of yet!

 I could easily spend a few weeks in this area of the country that includes Nevada, Utah, Arizona, New Mexico, and California, visiting the many many national parks.
 Sadly, I only had five days (Friday to Tuesday).
 Nevertheless, I managed to get a good taste of some of the most well known and stunning parks in the area.